Shoojit Sircar: Breakthrough and widespread success (2012–2020)

-In 2015, Sircar directed and produced Piku.
-Starring Deepika Padukone as the titular protagonist, Amitabh Bachchan and Irrfan Khan, the film is loosely based on the 1980 Bengali-language short film Pikoo by Satyajit Ray.
-It garnered widespread critical acclaim upon release and emerged as a commercial success.
-The film was nominated for Best Film, Best Director and Best Film (Critics) at the 61st Filmfare Awards.
+In 2015, Sircar directed and produced the comedy-drama Piku.
+Starring Deepika Padukone as the titular protagonist, alongside Amitabh Bachchan, Irrfan Khan and Moushumi Chatterjee, the film is loosely based on the 1980 Bengali-language short film Pikoo by Satyajit Ray.
+It garnered widespread critical acclaim upon release and emerged as a major commercial success.
+The film earned Sircar the Filmfare Award for Best Film (Critics), in addition to his second Best Film and Best Director nominations at the same ceremony.
 The same year, Sircar produced the Bengali language film Open Tee Bioscope.

-His next home production was Pink (2016), a Hindi-language legal thriller featuring an ensemble cast including Taapsee Pannu, Kirti Kulhari, Andrea Tariang and Amitabh Bachchan.
-Sircar also wrote the story of the film.
-It received widespread critical acclaim and emerged as a surprising commercial success.
-At 64th National Film Awards, Pink won the category of Best Film on Other Social Issues.
+His next home production and screenwriting venture was Pink (2016), a Hindi-language legal thriller featuring an ensemble cast including Taapsee Pannu, Kirti Kulhari, Andrea Tariang and Amitabh Bachchan in lead roles.
+The film received widespread critical acclaim upon release and emerged as a surprising commercial success at the box-office.
+Pink won Sircar the National Film Award for Best Film on Other Social Issues.

-Sircar's next was the coming-of-age drama October (2018), which follows the life of a hotel-management intern (played by Varun Dhawan) who takes care of his comatose fellow intern (Banita Sandhu) in an unconditional and unconventional manner.
+Sircar's next venture was the coming-of-age drama October (2018), which follows the life of a hotel-management intern (played by Varun Dhawan) who takes care of his comatose fellow intern (Banita Sandhu) in an unconditional and unconventional manner.
 Upon its release, the filmmakers were accused of plagiarising Aarti – The Unknown Love Story, a Marathi film directed by Sarika Mene.
 Screenwriters Association reviewed the case and found some similarities between the two films.
 However, it was eventually cleared of all charges.
-October received positive reviews and was a modest commercial success.
+October received widespread critical acclaim upon release and emerged as a moderate commercial success at the box-office.

 Sircar then reunited with Bachchan and Khurrana in the 2020 comedy-drama Gulabo Sitabo.
 Due to the COVID-19 pandemic, the film was one of the first Bollywood films to be released directly on Amazon Prime Video worldwide.
-It received thirteen nominations at the 66th Filmfare Awards including Best Film, Best Film (Critics) and Best Director.
+The film earned Sircar his third nomination for the Filmfare Award for Best Director.